 Once the true nature of these events was uncovered, the priorities changed from mechanical stability to biology.
 The biological internal fixation or bio-buttress fixation is one that makes sense from the biological point of view.
 Blind, subcutaneous, or submuscular insertion of an implant like a bone plate via a minimal surgical approach to preserve vascularity and fixing it by the newer aiming and stabilizing technologies to achieve elastic flexible fixation is part of this protocol.
 It took some more time to come with the concept of the internal fixator.

 The healing pattern of bone is more natural with visible callus formation, and its strength returns early since live bone heals in a shorter time than creeping substitution of dead bone.
 The locked internal fixation plates!
 (LIFE) represents a novel, bio-friendly approach to internal fixation.
 It resembles a plate, but its biological and mechanical characteristics are different and it functions rather like a fully implanted external fixator, even in its healing pattern.
-It is known that an external fixator causes the least vascular damage in comparison to intramedullary nailing or conventional plate fixation.
+An external fixator causes the least vascular damage in comparison to intramedullary nailing or conventional plate fixation.

 The holes are having threads as well as on the screw heads so that on tightening the screws it fixed to the plate without producing unnecessary compression of the plate on the bone.

 The healing pattern of bone is more natural with visible callus formation, and its strength returns early since live bone heals in a shorter time than creeping substitution of dead bone.
 The locked internal fixation plates (LIFE) represents a novel, bio-friendly approach to internal fixation.
 It resembles a plate, but its biological and mechanical characteristics are different and it functions rather like a fully implanted external fixator, even in its healing pattern.
-I am known that an external fixator causes the least vascular damage in Comparison to intramedullary nailing or conventional plate fixation.
+External fixator causes the least vascular damage in Comparison to intramedullary nailing or conventional plate fixation.